GoogleCloudPlatform/magic-modules/docs/content/develop/resource.md

    # True if the resource should use an update mask for updates.
    update_mask: true

-   # Overrides the delete URL for the resource.
-(Otherwise, the self_link URL
+   # Overrides the URL for the resource's standard Delete method.
+(If unset, the
-   # will be used.)
+   # self_link URL will be used by default.) https://google.aip.dev/135
    # Terraform field names enclosed in double curly braces will be replaced
    # with the field values from the resource at runtime.
    # delete_url: 'projects/{{project}}/locations/{{location}}/resourcenames/{{resource_id}}'